SOLD (United Arab Emirates), Request to be notified when similar board available Board location: New York *Worldwide

 The late Jay Adams personal “Dog Town” 7’10 round pin gun shaped by Marcello Vercelli, local Dogtown shaper.
-We believe Jay Adams did the artwork himself on this board but it has yet to be confirmed.
+It is believed that Jay Adams did the artwork on this board himself.

 If you have any questions or need a shipping quote please leave a comment below and/or visit our Contact Page